Slrosales/HandCursor/README.md

 `import pyautogui`
 `import time`

-And it's important to import the module `from HandTrackingModule import HandDetector`

-Also, you have to dowload this repository.
-You can run the `Draft.py` (without classes and specifics variables values) or the `VirtualMouse.py` (Use classes, but it doesn't have the move function implemented)
+Also, you have to download this repository.
+You can run the `Draft.py` (without classes and specifics variables values) or the `VirtualMouse.py` (Use classes, but it doesn't have the move function implemented).
+It's very important import the module `from HandTrackingModule import HandDetector`, do not forget it!